-Dual Carriageway speed limit refers to the maximum legal speed for vehicles using public roads in that particular country.
-In most countries, the legal speed limit is set as maximum or minimum speed, firstly for a particular road and secondly, for the particular vehicle.
+A dual Carriageway speed limit refers to the maximum legal speed for vehicles using public roads in that particular country.
+In most countries, the legal speed limit is set as maximum or minimum speed, firstly for a particular road and secondly, for a particular vehicle.

 The speed limit is also set for a particular section of a road at which vehicles can travel in that particular section of the road.
 Therefore, the speed limit varies according to the different roads, different vehicles, and also different countries.
 The national speed limit on a dual carriageway in the UK for each vehicle is as below.

 What is the speed limit on a dual carriageway in the UK?

 |Speed Limit for Cars, Bikes, and Car-derived vans in the UK||70 mph|